5 Steps: Staying Productive in 2022

 Image: A group of people relaxing at the weekend / Credit: morningadvertiser.co.uk

 Mike said the next thing he needs to do is to make every weekend a family and friends weekend by downing tools on Friday evenings.
-Before Covid he fell in to taking on increasing face-to-face work over the weekend.
-Covid restrictions stopped this work allowing him to realise it's an unnecessary weekend activity.
+Before Covid, he fell in to taking on increasing face-to-face work over the weekend.
+Covid restrictions stopped this work, allowing him to realise it is an unnecessary weekend activity.

-* For a primer on how to reassess your life priorities via a values review see The Values Blog by occasional The Hub contributor Howard Elsey.
+* For a primer on how to reassess your life priorities via a values review see The Values Blog.

 Step 3: Eat Healthy Food

-Another activity Mike enjoys with his freer weekends is cooking healthy home food.
-Something he and his wife enjoy taking turns to do, as well as cooking together.
-They typically refrigerate the leftovers for meals and snacks during the week.
+Another activity Mike enjoys, with his freer weekends, is cooking healthy home food.
+He takes turns to cook with his wife and they also enjoy cooking together.
+Typically, they refrigerate the leftovers to use as meals and snacks during the week.

 Mike wants to eat more healthily during the week and rely less on bought or processed food.
 For beginners, like The Hub, celebrity chef Jamie Oliver has a range of healthy 15-Minute Meals like Crackin' Crab Briks, Falafel Wraps and Thai Chicken Lhasa.

 Says Jamie: "These brilliantly simple recipes are all about cooking something from scratch every night of the week.
 They’re so quick to make, incredibly tasty, and you’ll be amazed what you can whip up in just a quarter of an hour."

 Step 4: Reduce Your Workload